AdamantPenguin/sheae-site/README.md

 ## Where is it?

-It is hosted at [sheae.atwebpages.com](http://sheae.atwebpages.com/), and I am currently trying to figure out how to use GitHub Pages in which case it will probably end up there too.
+It is hosted at [sheae.atwebpages.com](http://sheae.atwebpages.com/).

 ## Pages